halfpastviberecords/catalog/hpr007_same-reason/README.md

 * Same Reason (Anodized Remix) remixed by Lukas Schmücker.
 * Same Reason (Okibi Dub) remixed by Christopher Wakefield.
 * Mastering by Pheek
-* Cover design by .
+* Cover design by Erick Ortiz

 Our mission at `Half Past Vibe Records` is to develop and distribute *bleeding-edge auditory dance solutions*, to provide disc jockeys and electronic music professionals with the tools they need to deliver *effective, high-quality performances* and to engage their dancefloor customers.